gcunhase/PaperNotes/notes/badchoices.md

 TLDR; Book about algorithms being applied in mundane tasks.
 Ideal read for people who are beginning their study in Data Structures but also a good read for anyone in the Computer Science field to understand more day-to-day applications.

 ### Key Points
+* "Recognizing good and bad .. task"
+* "Algorithm can be used as a tool for smarter thinking."

 * Fundamentals: Stacks, Arrays, Asymptotic Notation, Wosrt and average cases, linked lists
 * Searching: binary, linear, hash tables
 * Sorting: library, insertion, quick, merge, priority queues